entelect/angular-baboon/Baboon.Angular.App/README.md

 ## 3. <a name="Usage"></a>Usage

+The basic usage is briefly described below, and detailed in the installation section 1.2:

+`npm install`

+`npm test`

+`npm start`

+Section 3.1 below describes the focused gulp tasks usages that are useful for CI server intergration or specific build scenarios.

 ### 3.1 Building the Angular App with Gulp
 [Gulp](Gulp) is the task runner used to build the Angular app.
 The _gulpfile.js_ has the following build tasks setup:

-`gulp` or `gulp dev`- Once off debug friendly build of the Angular app, includes linting, testing and a code coverage report.
+`gulp` or `gulp dev` - Once off debug friendly build of the Angular app, includes linting, testing and a code coverage report.

 `gulp clean` - Cleans out the build, distribution and code coverage directories.